Hi Sweet Friends,

 - Antacids decrease iron absorption because they reduce stomach acid

-Soybeans pack a powerful punch.
+Soybeans pack a powerful punch and should be a staple in any vegetarian or vegan diet.
 Soybeans contain 4.5 mg of iron per serving (1/2 cup or 86 grams).

 Roasted and toasted sesame seeds contain 4.2 mg of iron in a 1 oz.
 (28 g) serving.
 You can eat your sesame seeds in yummy bars like this one, sprinkle some on top of this Broccoli Curry Udon, or make Turmeric Herb Falafel or Raw Carrot Falafel.